jitsejan/jitsejan.com/content/2020-01-24_integrating-pyspark-notebook-with-s3.md

 )
 ```

-WIth the above configuration I initialize the Spark context and can read from our datalake.
+With the above configuration I initialize the Spark context and can read from our datalake.

 ```python
 sc = SparkContext(conf=conf).getOrCreate()